Horocyclic trajectories in hyperbolic solenoidal surfaces of finite type: Minimal sets over closed horocycles with small and large period

 Now we will prove Theorem~\ref{thm:convergence_in_Hausdorff_distance}.

 \begin{proof} Let $\M\subset \Y$ be a minimal set for the horocycle flow.
 Let $d$ be any distance which induces the topology on the compact space $\widehat{\Y}$.
 Let

 It is an open set, so its complement $O^c$ is a compact subset of $\Y$.
 Let $K=\pi(O^c)\subset T^1S$ and $\K=\pi^{-1}(K) \supset O^c$.
-Then Lemma~\ref{lemma:epsilon_densidad_en_K}, together with Lemma~\ref{lemma:podemos_cambiar_la_distancia_sin_perder_epsilon_densidad}, guarantee that there exists $T\in\R$ such that, for all $t<T$, $g_t(\M)$ is $\frac{\varepsilon}{2}$-dense in $\K$-- and therefore in $O^c$.
+Then Lemma~\ref{lemma:epsilon_densidad_en_K}, together with Lemma~\ref{lemma:podemos_cambiar_la_distancia_sin_perder_epsilon_densidad}, guarantee that there exists $T\in\R$ such that, for all $t<T$, $g_t(\M)$ is $\frac{\varepsilon}{2}$-dense in $\K$ and therefore in $O^c$.
 This readily implies that it is $\varepsilon$-dense in $\widehat{\Y}=O\cup O^c$. \end{proof}

 In \cite{ADMV2}, the minimality of the foliated horocycle flow in a Riemannian foliated compact manifold was derived from two measure theoretic theorems: Moore's ergodicity theorem (which is also used in the proof of Theorem~\ref{thm:principal}) and a theorem of unique ergodicity by Y. Coudène \cite{Coudene}.
 Here the dynamical behaviour of the minimal sets for the laminated horocycle flow in a McCord solenoidal surface of finite type is derived from Sarnak's theorem about the distribution of closed horocycles with large period.
-Both works deal with the interplay between topological and measurable dynamics of foliated or laminated horocycle flows, although here we only study the topological aspects of the dynamics.
-The study of the measurable dynamics of homogeneous and non-homogeneous solenoidal surfaces and the distribution of minimal sets over closed horocycles of large period are open problems.
+Both works deal with the interplay between topological and measurable dynamics of foliated or laminated spaces, an area of growing interest.